Start your Bitcoin will (free starter for your lawyer) | The Bitcoin Adviser

 Is this legal advice?
 Will my lawyer accept it?

 No. This is educational, not advice.
 There is no universal approval across jurisdictions.
-The draft is attorney facing, but your lawyer must adapt and execute it locally.
+The output is a Bitcoin Will Starter for counsel, not a finished will; your lawyer must adapt and formalise it locally.

 Why must seeds and keys stay out of the will?